endojs/endo/README.md

 One ModuleLocation per ModuleStaticRecord.

-Multiple LinkageHandle per ModuleStaticRecord.

-One ModuleLinkageRecord per LinkageHandle.
+One ModuleLinkageRecord per ModuleLocation (in a given Linker).

-Multiple ModuleLinkageRecords per ModuleStaticRecord.

 Multiple Linkers per Evaluator.
 One Evaluator per Linker.